 Predict avalanches, save lives

-"Describing the typical situations that can be encountered is a great way to communicate the risk of avalanches," says the meteorologist.
-Simon Horton.
-"In many situations, however, there is a fair amount of uncertainty about the human assessment of what phenomena these types of scenery they will be able to produce ".
+“Describing the typical situations that can be encountered is an excellent method for communicating the risk of avalanches,” says the meteorologist Simon Horton.”In many situations, however, there is a fair amount of uncertainty about human assessments of what phenomena these types of scenery they will be able to produce ".

-This is where having more automated solutions that can help predict potential hazards can help forecasters prepare a more accurate and precise forecast.
-The results of the study showed that the model developed is consistent with the actual observed avalanche frequencies in Canada over the past 16 years.
-And above all it has shown that the approach has the potential to support avalanche forecasting in the future.
+This is where having more automated solutions that can help predict potential hazards can help meteorologists prepare a more accurate and precise forecast.
+The results of the study showed that the developed model is consistent with the real observed frequencies of avalanches in Canada over the last 16 years.
+And it demonstrated above all that the approach has the potential to support avalanche prediction in the future.